CoollGame/1/README.md

 Our generator uses the current date and the mathematical constant Pi to create a base number.
 This base is then used to produce a set of random numbers, ensuring a truly random and unique result each time.

 ### Free to Use:
 This powerful tool is absolutely free!
 However, if you appreciate the innovation and find it useful, consider making a donation.
-If you win using our generator, we kindly ask that you donate a small percentage of your winnings to help us continue developing this project.
+If you win using Jackpot Boost, we kindly ask that you donate a small percentage of your winnings to help us continue developing this project.

 **Try it now and experience the future of random number generation!**

-Thank you for your support and good luck!